ZupIT/beagle-docs/content/en/Tutorials/How to create a form and submit it to an API.md

 #### OnChange

 In the context, the action SetContext will be performed in each character typed by the user.
-On the SetContext it is required the `contextId`, because it will make reference to the context that it will be altered, besides of the `value` that represents the new value, and the `path` that is the way inside the context that will be altered.
+In SetContext, it is required the `contextId`, because it will make reference to the context that it will be altered, besides of the `value` that represents the new value, and the `path` that is the way inside the context that will be altered.

 #### Path